Updated March 29th, 2019

 Here are a few examples to showcase just how drastic the difference in savings can actually be:

 Let’s say you list your house for $204,000.
-With a traditional, commission-based real estate agent, the fee for listing and selling this property would be roughly $6,120.
-If you listed this exact same house with Clever, you would only have to pay $3,000.
+With a traditional, commission-based real estate agent, the fee for listing this property would be roughly $6,120.
+If you listed this exact same house with Clever, you would only have to pay $3,000 on the listing side.
+The seller also pays for buyer’s agent commission, typically 2-3% of the price of the home.
+You’ll pay this regardless.

 That’s a savings of $3,120, from merely changing your choice of listing representation.